ray-project/ray/doc/source/tune/api_docs/trainable.rst

 Tune will run this function on a separate thread in a Ray actor process.

+.. _tune-function-checkpointing:

 Function API Checkpointing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many Tune features rely on checkpointing, including the usage of certain Trial Schedulers and fault tolerance.
-To use Tune's checkpointing features, you must expose a ``checkpoint`` argument in the function signature, and call ``tune.checkpoint_dir`` :
+To use Tune's checkpointing features, you must expose a ``checkpoint_dir`` argument in the function signature, and call ``tune.checkpoint_dir`` :

 .. code-block:: python

         import time
         from ray import tune

-        def train_func(config, checkpoint=None):
+        def train_func(config, checkpoint_dir=None):
             start = 0
-            if checkpoint:
+            if checkpoint_dir:
-                with open(checkpoint) as f:
+                with open(os.path.join(checkpoint_dir, "checkpoint")) as f:
                     state = json.loads(f.read())
                     start = state["step"] + 1